barsdeveloper/tank/docs/5-entity-definition.md

 Zero boilerplate.
 Define a struct, tag it, deploy.
 Tank matches your Rust field types to the closest database type for each driver.
 Unified arsenal, same blueprint across all battlefields.

 ## Entity
 Start with a plain Rust struct and derive the `tank::Entity` trait.
-The fields can have any of the types supported (see [*Field Manual Section 4* - Type Conversion Schematics](4-types.md))
+The fields can have any of the types supported (see [*Field Manual Section 4* - Payload Specs](4-types.md))
 ```rust
 #[derive(Entity)]
 #[tank(schema = "ops", name = "missions", primary_key = (Self::code_name, Self::start_time))]